AndersMunkN/Munk-Nielsen/content/supervision/topic/index.md

 > **Task:** Rank the following goals according to *your* preferences.

 * **The grade:** Geting it as high as possible.
+Some feel uncomfortable admitting that the grade is what matters.
+But there is no shame in identifying what motivates you - this is how you ensure that you will apply yourself fully and fulfill your potential.
 * **The process:** A predictable, straightforard process where you constantly know where you are and what the next tasks will be, and how much work is remaining.
+* **The topic:** The topic can matter for a variety of reasons:
   * **Real-world relevance:** Working on a problem, which *matters* to someone in the real world.
 For instance, solving a problem faced by a firm or public entity right now.
   * **Personal relevance:** Working on a topic that you personally care about.
 For instance a cause (like saving the environment), a pass-time activity (like a sport or game you enjoy), or an industry you have worked in.
   * **Mastery:** Getting the sense of truly *understanding* something at a very deep level, or *building/making* something that you are proud of.
   * **Job prospects:** Learning skills that will make you employable in a specific job type later, which will impress a specific type of employer, or which may be useful in making your own startup.

 ## Examples